Fredrik Strømstad

-Fredrik Strømstad (born 20 January 1982 in Kristiansand) is a Norwegian football player.
+Fredrik Strømstad (born 20 January 1982) is a Norwegian football player.

 Career

 In 2002, he was loaned to Bærum SK and helped them win promotion to the Norwegian First Division.

 He signed for the French club Le Mans Union Club 72 on June 13, 2008, and joined the club on July 7 the same year.

 After spending the 2012 season at a new spell in IK Start, he retired from professional football.
 He did continue in 2013 with seventh-tier club Tigerberget FK.

 National team

 Strømstad made his debut for the national team in the World Cup qualifier against Belarus in October 2005.

 Playing style

 Strømstad is renowned for his work rate and passing ability, and his stamina.
 He has been compared to former Norwegian midfielder Erik Mykland.
 When he played for Start he often linked up with teammate Kristofer Hæstad in midfield.